devOpifex/component/README.md

 </div>

-It tackled three "issues" with Shiny modules:
+It tackles three "issues" with Shiny modules:

 1. Generating scoped (namespaced) CSS and JavaScript code.
 2. Places all the code for a module in a single file.